syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/aggregates/footer-aggregate.md

 ![Footer aggregate](../images/aggregates/footer-aggregate.png)

 > * Use the template reference variable name **footerTemplate** to specify the footer template.
-> * Inside the template, access the aggregate values using their corresponding [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.AggregateType.html) name.
+> * Inside the template, access the aggregate values using their corresponding `type` name.
 For example, to access the sum aggregate value, use **data.sum**.

 ## Format the aggregate value

-To format the aggregate value result in the Syncfusion ASP.Net Core Grid component, you can use the `format` property of the [AggregateColumn](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridAggregateColumns.html).
+To format the aggregate value result in the Syncfusion ASP.Net Core Grid component, you can use the `format` property of the `aggregateColumn`.
 The `format` property allows you to specify a format string that determines how the aggregate value will be displayed.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}